ethereum/portal-network-specs/state-network.md

 Anytime the state root changes for either the main account trie or a contract storage trie, every leaf proof under that root will need to be updated.
 The primary gossip mechanism will ensure that leaf data that was added, modified, or removed will receive and updated proof.
 However, we need a mechanism for updating the leaf proofs for "cold" data that has not been changed.

 Each time a new block is added to the chain, the DHT nodes storing leaf proof data will need to perform a walk of the trie starting at the state root.
 This walk of the trie will be directed towards the slice of the trie dictated by the set of leaves that the node is storing.
 As the trie is walked it should be compared to the previous proof from the previous state root.
-This walk concludes once the node has fully connected the leaf data from there previous proof to the new state root.
+This walk concludes once all of the in-range leaves can be proven with the new state root.

 > TODO: reverse diffs and storing only the latest proof.

 > TODO: gossiping proof updates to neighbors to reduce duplicate work.

-### POKE: Actively disceminating data and replication of popular data
+### POKE: Actively disseminating data and replication of popular data

 When a DHT node in the network is retrieving some piece of data they will perform a "recursive find" using the FINDCONTENT (0x05) and FOUNDCONTENT (0x06) messages.
 During the course of this recursive find, they may encounter nodes along the search path which did not have the content but for which the content does fall within their radius.